 After evaluating your ad performance, you won’t see the results as you expected or your high-margin products did not get the impression that you want, you should consider again your campaign structure to match with your goal.

-Adjust budget to increase sale
+Adjust budget to increase the sale

-Smart shopping campaigns will not alway show limited budget warnings.
-As in form in our last post, the budget that you set should be 20 times greater than cost per action (CPA) that you would like to achieve to make sure the machine learning has enough resources to generate data.
+Smart shopping campaigns will not always show limited budget warnings.
+As in form in our last post, the budget that you set should be 20 times greater than the cost per action (CPA) that you would like to achieve to make sure machine learning has enough resources to generate data.
 After the learning period, if campaigns do not perform as you expected, you need to adjust your budget.

 Adjust ROAS goals to increase sales

 If you set a high target ROAS, you will have better returns but the overall conversions will be lower.
-When you see the impression and conversion is too low, you should lower target ROAS to gain more sales.
+When you see the impression and conversion are too low, you should lower target ROAS to gain more sales.

 Steps to scale your smart shopping campaigns

-To use the guideline to scale up your smart shopping campaigns, make sure that the learning period of smart campaigns are over, if not, you need to wait until the learning process is done.
+To use the guideline to scale up your smart shopping campaigns, make sure that the learning period of smart campaigns is over, if not, you need to wait until the learning process is done.